-6.30 Discontinuance of Small Classes
+6.32 Discontinuance of Small Classes

-(a) The College will monitor enrollment in classes throughout registration in order to identify class sections, which may have to be canceled due to low enrollment.
-The justification for discontinuing any credit class which has an actual enrollment of less than 15 students one week or less prior to the start date of the quarter will be reviewed by the program administrator and the department or program chair, if available.
+The College will monitor enrollment in classes throughout registration in order to identify class sections, which may have to be canceled due to low enrollment.
+The justification for discontinuing any credit class which has an actual enrollment of less than fifteen (15) students one week or less prior to the start date of the quarter will be reviewed by the program administrator and the department or program chair, if available.
 The intent of the review includes budgetary considerations, impact to students if the section is canceled, as well as the program of studies and other factors.
-Whenever possible, the review will include the academic employee who has been assigned the class.
-No credit class is discontinued without such a review.
+Whenever possible, the review will include the academic employee who has been assigned to the class.
 Credit classes are not discontinued without such a review.

-(b) To the extent possible, low enrolled sections are cancelled by 10 business days prior to the start of the quarter.
-Sections cancelled later than 10 business days prior to the start of the quarter will be compensated at 1% of the contract per business day, including any course that was reassigned to a FT faculty to make load
+(a) To the extent possible, low enrolled sections are cancelled by ten (10) business days prior to the start of the quarter.
+Sections cancelled later than ten (10) business days prior to the start of the quarter will be compensated at 1% of the contract per business day, including any course that was reassigned to a FT faculty to make load.